 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, typhoid, hepatitis, tuberculosis, Venezuelan haemorrhagic fever, measles, mumps, rubella and rabies) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

 Australia does not have an Embassy or Consulate in Venezuela.
-By agreement between the Canadian and Australian governments, the local Canadian Embassy provides consular and passport assistance to Australians in Venezuela.
-You should register your presence with the Canadian Government.
+By agreement between the Canadian and Australian governments, the Canadian Embassy in Caracas provides consular assistance to Australians in Venezuela.
+This service includes the issuance of Provisional Travel Documents.
 The address is:

 Canadian Embassy, Caracas

 Avenida Francisco de Miranda con Avenida Sur